Contributions

 Sherlock

-Adds engine-computed deductive context (per-card "could be" possibilities), Hanabi strategy notes, and a Bayesian step-by-step prompt.
-Establishes an upper bound with rich prefill.
+Adds engine-computed deductions (per-card "could be" possibilities), Hanabi strategies, and a Bayesian step-by-step prompt.
+This establishes an upper bound with rich prefill.

 Mycroft

 No engine deductions.
-The agent must implicitly track its own and teammates' beliefs across turns via a structured "scratch pad," closer to how humans actually play.
+The agent must implicitly track its own and teammates' beliefs across turns via a structured "scratch pad," closer to how humans actually play Hanabi.

 Watson & Sherlock

-Watson and Sherlock differ in one thing: whether the agent receives a programmatic belief state.
-Sherlock’s deductive context lists, for every card in every hand, the colors and ranks still consistent with the clue history.
-The agent is then prompted to do Bayesian-style probability reasoning over those candidates before acting.
+Watson and Sherlock differ in one key way, i.e., whether the agent receives a programmatic belief state.
+Sherlock is provided, for every card in every hand, the colors and ranks still consistent with the clue history.2 The agent is then prompted to do Bayesian-style probabilistic reasoning over these candidates before acting.

 Mycroft

-Mycroft removes the engine crutch.
-Each turn, the agent receives the previous turn’s game state, its own deductions for every player, move ratings, chosen action, and reasoning.
-It must then produce updated deductions, ratings, and an action.
-This forces the model to be its own Hanabi Learning Environment, tracking belief shifts and card position changes (cards slide left after a play or discard) across 60+ turns.
+Mycroft removes Sherlockβs dependency on deductions from an external game engine2.
+Each turn, the agent receives the previous turnβs game state, its own deductions for every player, move ratings, its chosen action, and the reasoning for its choice.
+It must then produce updated deductions, ratings, and an action for that turn.
+This forces the LLM to be its own deductive game engine, tracking belief shifts and card position changes (cards slide left after a play or discard) across 60+ turns.

 Benchmark results

-We evaluate 17 LLMs (4B to 600B+, both reasoning and non-reasoning) across 2 to 5 player self-play, with 10 fixed seeds per configuration.
-Reasoning models clear ~13/25 in Watson; non-reasoning models mostly stall below 10/25.
+We evaluate 17 LLMs (open-weights and proprietary, 4B to 600B+, both reasoning and non-reasoning) across 2 to 5 player self-play, with 10 fixed seeds per configuration.
+Reasoning models clear ~13/25 in Watson; non-reasoning models generally stall below 10/25.
+Performance tends to drop as the number of players increase (tracking information is harder!), though there are exceptions (e.g. Grok 3 Mini).

 | Model | 2-Player | 3-Player | 4-Player | 5-Player |